$95 per visit

 Self Pay & Insurance Billing

 At our physical therapy clinic, we accept most insurances.
 However, we also offer self pay rates for those without coverage or who have high deductibles.
 There are no referrals or prescriptions required for these visits.
-The self pay rate for physical therapy visits are as follows:

 Insurance Billing Information